-Call 724-223-3167 to have any questions answered.
+Call (724) 223-3167 or (724) 223-3179 to have any questions answered.

 LPN TRANSITION EXPERIENCE

 The LPN Transition Experience provides qualified LPNs with the opportunity to complete the RN program in only 16 months following successful completion of the challenge requirements and a theory and clinical challenge.